.NET Framework 2.0, released on 2005-11-07.

 Some errors (while loading dependent modules that are not GAC'd yet) are expected and can be ignored.

-Select the .NET Framework you want to verify and evaluate the log file manually if verification failed.
+Select the .NET Framework version you want to verify and evaluate the log file manually if verification failed.

 If you encounter this error while trying to run 'winetricks dotnet20sp1' recipe: